SPEEDRACING Cars - updated pages

-13/14 May 2017.
-National Slot car Exhibition/slot car festival where we will
+May 18th and 19th 2019.
+National Slot car Exhibition/slot car festival where we had a powertrack stand/display.

 It shows map etc. I think some will be travelling from great distance!